Lecturer with Potential Security of Employment Position in Photography

-Position Description.
-The Department of Art at UC Irvine's Claire Trevor School of the Arts seeks an Assistant or Associate Professor of Critical & Curatorial Studies.
-The Department of Art offers both Bachelor of Arts (BA) and Master of Fine Arts (MFA) degrees.
-The starting date for the position is July 1, 2014, with teaching beginning in September 2014.
+Position Description: The Department of Art at UC Irvine's Claire Trevor School of the Arts seeks a lecturer in Photography.
+The Department of Art offers both the Bachelor of Arts degree (BA) and the Master of Fine Arts degree (MFA).
+The starting date for the position is July 1, 2015, with teaching responsibilities commencing in September 2015.

-1) A cover letter explaining interest in the position;
+1) A cover letter explaining interest in the position and teaching philosophy;

-2) CV, including record of publications, projects, and/or weblinks;
+2) CV, including record of publications, projects, and weblinks, if any;

-5) Names and contact information for three recommenders; and
+3) Names and contact information for three recommenders only (no actual letters); and